Angel Funds and Credit Transfers

 What is an Angel Fund?

-An Angel Fund is a way to track money that has been earmarked for student accounts but does not belong to a specific student.
-In practice, an Angel Fund is used as a tool to transfer credits to and from students to help cover their balances.
-For bookkeeping/budgeting purposes, an Angel Fund is very similar to a student account.
+An Angel Fund is a way to track money that has been earmarked for member accounts but does not belong to a specific member.
+In practice, an Angel Fund is used as a tool to transfer credits to and from members to help cover their balances.
+For bookkeeping/budgeting purposes, an Angel Fund is very similar to a member account.

-It is most commonly used as a way to support students with financial hardships.
+It is most commonly used as a way to support members with financial hardships.

 How does it work?